 Calendar of holidays in Andorra

-On the other hand, the base festive calendar of Andorra without taking into account the major festivals It is as follows, although they may change from year to year by mandate through the BOPA:
+On the other hand, the base festive calendar of Andorra without taking into account the major festivals remains in 2022 as follows, although they can change from year to year by mandate through the BOPA:

 |January 1||End of the year's party|